-These capital controls were, to a large extent, lifted in March 2017 with Rules No. 568/2017 and in April 2019 with Rules No. 311/2019.
-Following the most recent amendments, restrictions on foreign exchange transactions and cross border movement of domestic and foreign currency were removed.
+Foreign exchange transactions have been subject to capital controls as defined in the Foreign Exchange Act, No. 87/1992 (the "Foreign Exchange Act") and Central Bank Rules on Foreign Exchange since 2008, the current rules are No. 200/2017, as amended.
+The capital controls were, to a large extent, lifted in March 2017 and in April 2019.
+Following the most recent amendments, restrictions on foreign exchange transactions and cross border movement of domestic and foreign currency have been removed.
 However, there are still restrictions on the following: (i) derivatives trading for purposes other than hedging and (ii) foreign exchange transactions carried out between residents and non-residents without the intermediation of a financial undertaking.
-Offshore krona assets as defined in Act No. 37/2016 are still subject to special restrictions that have been largely removed by Temporary Provision I of Act No. 37/2016 and Rules No. 224/2019.
-Temporary Provision III of the Foreign Exchange Act and Rules No. 490/2016 introduced a capital inflow management measure, to temper inflows of foreign currency and to affect the composition of such inflows.
-The rules on special reserve requirement for new foreign currency inflow, have been amended several times and the current rules are Rules No. 223/2019.
-See further in "Capital Controls"
+Offshore krona assets as defined in Act No. 37/2016 are still subject to special restrictions that have been largely removed by Temporary Provision I of Act No. 37/2016 and Central Bank Rules No. 224/2019.
+Temporary Provision III of the Foreign Exchange Act and Central Bank Rules No. 490/2016 introduced a capital inflow management measure, to temper inflows of foreign currency and to affect the composition of such inflows.
+The rules on special reserve requirement for new foreign currency inflow, have been amended several times and the current rules are Central Bank Rules No. 223/2019.